 |Legend: No Odds|

 Kudos to the selection committee for picking Georgia at No. 1.
 The Bulldogs by far have the most complete resume, including a victory over No. 3 Notre Dame (+2150).
-It was a bit of a shock seeing Alabama (-160) at No. 2, even with Bookmaker offering a -4000 prop on them being No. 1 last week.
+It was a bit of a shock seeing Alabama (-160) at No. 2, even with one book offering a -4000 prop on them being No. 1 last week.
 The toughest team Bama has faced so far according to S&P+ Ratings?
 That would be Fresno State (ranked 25th in S&P+).
 Things should become much tougher for the Tide, as they’ll face four teams in the S&P+ top 30 (sorry Mercer).
 There are still viable scenarios in which Auburn or LSU could represent the West in the SEC Championship Game, but making the playoff as two-loss champions seems improbable at this point.